DifferentiableProgramming/efs_fast/README.md

 # efs-fast

-Fast Exhaustive Feature Selection with Linear Regression, with heavy lifting done in C using AVX2 intrinsics.
+Fast Exhaustive Feature Selection for Linear Regression, with heavy lifting done in C using AVX2 intrinsics.

 ## Installation